jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/Open_Sheep.md

 # Youth Sheep Promotional Contests

-Entry due Tuesday, August 9, 2022.
+Entry due Tuesday, August {tuesday}, year.

 The purpose of these contests is to provide all youth exhibitors a chance to participate in the Addison County Fields Day, as well as provide displays describing the fun and value of youth sheep projects to the public.